 Kuta, just a short drive from the airport in southern Bali, has become the island's most popular and most crowded holiday resort, blessed as it is with a lovely sweep of golden sand, crashing surf and spectacular sunsets.
-The natural attractions have now been complemented by the tourist trappings, and Kuta is bursting with hotels, shops, restaurants and an energetic nightlife.
+The natural attractions have now been complemented by the full range of tourist trappings, and Kuta is bursting with hotels, shops, restaurants and an energetic nightlife.
 It is also teeming with touts and vendors offering everything from sarongs and 'Rolex' watches to hair-braiding and tattoos.
-Kuta's atmosphere is relaxed, cheerful and friendly, where holiday visitors find it easy to wear a smile and enjoy excellent accommodation with good food.
+Kuta's atmosphere is relaxed, cheerful and friendly, and holiday visitors find it easy to wear a smile and enjoy excellent accommodation with good food.

 Kuta is swarming with shops and holiday shoppers, with clusters of stores and stalls all selling much the same goods, waiting for customers to barter on the prices.
-Accessed either from the beach or Kuta Square is the vast, fun market area where you can buy anything from CDs to kites, sarongs to shoes, and fake brand name clothing.
+Accessed either from the beach or Kuta Square is the vast, fun market area where you can buy things like CDs, kites, sarongs, shoes and lots of fake brand name clothing.
 Local handcrafts, jewellery and custom-made leather goods are good buys.
 Visitors are usually assailed by pushy street hawkers selling goods like fake watches, and are expected to haggle on prices, which are often quoted in US Dollars.

-Whatever your choice for after-dark entertainment, you will find it in Kuta, which is the low-end party district of Bali.
-Evenings start with witnessing spectacular sunsets over cocktails, progress through a leisurely dinner and then around midnight the partying starts, either with a pub crawl, club rave, a rhythmic Balinese dance show or a 'Wayang Kulit' shadow puppet performance.
-Cafés, pubs and discos line the streets of Kuta, but nothing gets going very early.
-Most party animals will be found dancing the night away at the Paparazzi Lounge or Double Six, side by side on the beach at Seminyak, where the action kicks off after 2am.
-The Bounty on Legian Road is a mock galleon where dancing is the order of the night.
-Peanuts at Legian rocks with its huge open-air disco and two dance floors.
+Whatever your choice for after-dark entertainment you will find it in Kuta, which is the main party district of Bali.
+Evenings usually start with witnessing spectacular sunsets over cocktails, progress through a leisurely dinner and then around midnight the partying starts, either with a pub crawl, club rave, a rhythmic Balinese dance show or a Wayang Kulit shadow puppet performance.
+Cafés, pubs and discos line the streets of Kuta, but nothing gets going very early, with the serious party venues often only starting to peak at about 2am.
 There are also often special events, like beach full moon parties, or body-painting parties, which are announced by way of flyers handed out around town.

 Most visitors on holiday in Kuta come for pure leisure and pleasure, drawn by Bali's laid-back atmosphere and the stretch of sandy beach, which at Kuta is somewhat dangerous for swimming because of an extremely strong undertow.
-However the area is renowned for its surfing, the several mile long beach break between Kuta and Petitenget offering a range of waves, and there are a number of surfing schools for beginners.
+However, the area is renowned for its surfing, the several-mile long beach break between Kuta and Petitenget offering a range of waves, and there are a number of surfing schools for beginners.
 Scuba diving and game fishing excursions are also sought-after and freely available.
 Kuta also offers bungy jumping on the beach, and boasts a beautifully landscaped waterpark full of thrilling rides and slides.
 Horse-riding along the beach at sunset is a popular pastime.

 Currents and a strong undertow make Kuta's beach dangerous for swimming.
-The beach can also be over-crowded, and flooded with vendors hawking all manner of goods.
+The beach can also be over-crowded and flooded with vendors hawking all manner of goods.
 The roads can be dangerous after dark, with a number of potholes on the streets and more than a few drunken drivers.